bit-broker/website/content/en/docs/consumer/timeseries.md

 {{% /alert %}}

 {{% alert id="mode-prd" color="primary" %}}
 All API calls in BitBroker require [authorisation](/docs/api-conventions/authorisation/).
 The sample calls below contain a placeholder string where you should insert your [consumer API token](/docs/api-conventions/authorisation/#obtaining-a-consumer-key).
 This key should have been provided to you by the coordinator user who administers the BitBroker instance.
-If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_Your Consumer API Token_<br/><input class="code-replace" data-item="your-header-goes-here" data-name="header" type="text" size="64" placeholder="paste token here">
+If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_Your Consumer API Token_<br/><input class="code-replace" data-item="your-header-goes-here" data-name="header" type="text" size="64" placeholder="enter token here">
 {{% /alert %}}

 {{% alert id="mode-dev" color="primary" %}}
 When installing BitBroker locally, [authorisation](/docs/api-conventions/authorisation/) is bypassed.
 In this scenario, you need to specify the policy you are using in a [development header](/docs/getting-started/install-local/#development-only-headers).
-Enter your desired policy in the box below to update all the sample calls on this page:<br/><br/>_Your Current Policy_<br/><input class="code-replace" data-item="your-header-goes-here" data-name="header" type="text" size="64" placeholder="paste token here" value="access-all-areas">
+Enter your desired policy in the box below to update all the sample calls on this page:<br/><br/>_Your Current Policy_<br/><input class="code-replace" data-item="your-header-goes-here" data-name="header" type="text" size="64" placeholder="enter policy id here" value="access-all-areas">
 {{% /alert %}}

 ### Getting Timeseries Data